-Phen has a variety of methods he has been taught or learned.
-This self gained knowledge is utilized to make the system security processing more efficient, avoid extensive unnecessary network noise and minimizing the effects on a system’s mission.
+Phen has a variety of methods both taught and learned.
+This self-gained knowledge is used to make the system security processing more efficient, avoid extensive, unnecessary network noise, and minimize the effects on a system’s mission.
 Phen is structured to eliminate CanSecure from inadvertently creating a DDoS scenario.

 On a given system, Phen considers both external and internal security additions.
-During the security analysis, Phen tracks the resources in use and can throttle the tests to provide a least impact effect on target systems.
+During the security analysis, Phen tracks the resources in use and can throttle the tests to provide a least-impact effect on target systems.
 This again maximizes mission.

-To summarize, Phen will do the following:
+To summarize, Phen does the following:

-- Active and Passive monitoring to detect computer and application additions, removals or changes.
+- Active and Passive monitoring to detect computer and application additions, removals, or changes.

 - Throttle the speed and depth of the scan (internal and external) based on system impact.

-This is what gives Phen the ability to do this and the edge above and beyond a programming solution.
-And humans have too much tedious data and other responsibilities to effectively manage these large environments.
+This is what gives Phen the edge above and beyond a typical programming solution.
+Humans have too much tedious data and other responsibilities to effectively manage these large environments.
 New services are undetected for far too long by current administrators.